Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Proof of Theorem (Existence of the SLFVS)

-where we have used that $E$ has finite volume and, by assumption, $\mu^n(dr)\nu_r^n(du)\nearrow \mu(dr)\nu_r(du)$ (and the corresponding statement with primes).
-By condition (\ref{cond existence}), the expression on the right-hand side is finite (and independent of $w$), and so we conclude that for every $\e$, there exists $\delta>0$ such that for every $T>0$
+where we have used that $E$ has finite volume and, by assumption, $\mu^n(\rmd r)\nearrow \mu(\rmd r)$ (and the corresponding statement with primes).
+By Condition (\ref{cond existence}), the expression on the r.h.s. is finite (and independent of $M$), and so with probability $1$ we have for every $\theta >0$